Harris says verdict in Chauvin trial 'will not heal the pain that existed for generations' - KION546

 Harris says verdict in Chauvin trial ‘will not heal the pain that existed for generations’

-Vice President Kamala Harris said Tuesday the country is hungry for justice following the death of George Floyd, but acknowledged even a verdict finding former Minneapolis police officer Derek Chauvin guilty of Floyd’s murder would not erase generations of trauma caused by systemic racism.
+Even a verdict finding former Minneapolis police officer Derek Chauvin guilty of George Floyd’s murder will not erase generations of trauma caused by systemic racism, Vice President Kamala Harris said Tuesday.

-“I think there needs to be a consequence and accountability for people who break the law.
-Period,” Harris told CNN’s Dana Bash in an exclusive interview from the White House, her first solo sit-down interview with CNN since taking office.

 Earlier in the day, Biden told reporters he was “praying the verdict is the right verdict” in the trial, going on to suggest there was “overwhelming” evidence in the case against Chauvin.